 - Remove unwanted sounds – Your interviewee might cough while you’re talking and you’ll want to remove that.
 Having them on their own track will allow you to remove any part of their audio without affecting your own.
-If you recorded a stereo mix with panning your two channels, that cough could not be removed without also removing your own audio.
+If you didn’t using the panning method to separate your tracks, you’d be left with all the audio on both tracks and you would not be able to isolate and remove unwanted sounds without affecting the other person’s audio.

 - Creating cleaner audio – My audio editing workflow consists of removing the parts of an audio track where there is no talking.
 For example, if I’m asking a question and the interviewee is just listening, I remove that part of their audio.
 This also removes the noise floor (hiss) from their track thus making the overall mix cleaner.
-There are other ways to accomplish this such as inserting silence or using noise gates but for me this is the most effective workflow.
+There are other ways to accomplish this such as inserting silence or using a noise gate or expansion, but in most cases I use this “checker boarding” technique.

-So for example, you can take the Main Mix out of the mixer and input that into your computer (using a separate soundcard/input on your computer) and use that feed to record into software on the same computer.
-This feed will contain all the audio including the Skype callers voice.
+For example, you can take the Main Mix from the mixer and input that into your computer (using a separate sound card/input on your computer).
+That audio will be used as an input for recording software such as Audacity, Adobe Audition, etc. This input will contain all the audio going into your mixer including the person on Skype.

 - Canon 60D

 - Transcend SD card 16 and 32GB UHS1 Class 10